dbeley/ypc/README.md

 ypc DEEZER_PLAYLIST_URL1,DEEZER_PLAYLIST_URL2 -v -n deezer_export
 ```

-Download audio and video for each spotify playlists in the file spotify_playlists.txt (one by line) using the name "spotify_export" as export folder :
+Download audio and videos for each spotify playlists in the file spotify_playlists.txt (one by line) using the name "spotify_export" as export folder :

 ```
 ypc spotify_playlists.txt -a -v -n spotify_export
 ```

-The main ypc arguments you want are -a (download audio), -v (download video) and -n (set the name of the export folder).
+The main ypc arguments you want are -a (download audio), -v (download video) and -n (set the name of the export folder, default : ypc_export).

+If you don't set the -a and the -v flags, the script will still extract youtube urls for the search and write the csv files (see "Exported files").

-You can set the medias (an url, a list of search terms, a file containing spotify playlist urls, etc.) to download without any argument and ypc will guess which kind of media it is, or use explicit argument, as shown in the examples below.
+You can set the medias (an url, a list of search terms, a file containing spotify playlist urls, etc.) to download without any argument and ypc will guess which kind of media it is (as show above), or use explicit argument, as shown in the examples below.

 #### With a spotify url